robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/problems-1.md

 \end{aligned}
 $$

+The last statement is true because $a-b$ is a real number, and the square ofa real number is never negative.
+This proves the claim $\blacksquare$
 ### MIT OCW 6.042J Mathematics for Computer Science Fall 2015  Problem Set 1 Problem 1
 Prove that $\log_{4} 6$ is irrational
 #### Solution